jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/git/index.md

 2. In the web IDE, open each file that contains conflicts.

 3. Resolve each conflicting change.
-**Note**: Delete all of the text that you do not want to retain.
+**Note**: Delete all of the text that you do not want to keep.
 Each conflict is in this format:
 <<<<<<< HEAD
 Text in checked out branch.
 =======&nbsp;